 Lisp is the family of most powerful (simple and expressive) programming languages available to date.
 Scheme is one of its most elegant dialects.
 (For a fast overview of Scheme see Appendix: Scheme of SICM; for a more detailed study see SICP; for Lisp motivational essays see here and here.)

 Scheme is not a common language.
 This implies fewer available libraries than mainstream choices, and difficulty in interfacing Scheme programs to large collaborations' code bases.
 Furthermore, there are different implementations and dialects, leading to a fragmented community.
 A program written for one implementation is likely not to work with another one.
-The language standards are themselves controversial, having R6RS introduced significant breaks over previous versions, and over established libraries supported by the community (SRFI).
+The language standards are themselves controversial, having R6RS introduced breaks over previous versions.

-This is a comparison of four Scheme implementations/dialects (Chez, Chicken, Gambit, Racket) in view of modern scientific computing needs (see this post for a more general guide).
+This is a comparison of four Scheme implementations/dialects (Chez 9.5, Chicken 4, Gambit 4.2, Racket 7.1) in view of modern scientific computing needs (see this post for a more general guide).
 These include purely numerical applications, but also symbolic computations.
 See scmutils (online README) for an exemplar package that shows the expressiveness of Scheme.

 For each item the implementations in bold outperform the others.
 Items are listed roughly from the most to the less important.
 Technical details refer to information retrieved on October, 2018.
 Tests where performed under Debian 4.18.10-2 (2018-10-07) x86_64 GNU/Linux.

 According to these benchmarks the fastest and most reliable Scheme implementations with larger community are: Chez, Chicken, Gambit, Racket.
 All are available as Debian packages and also provide simple installation from source.

 (Bigloo (R5RS) and Larceny (R5RS, R6RS, R7RS) also perform well, but they are not available as Debian packages.)